fedora-cloud/Fedora-Dockerfiles/README.md

 # sudo yum install docker-io fedora-dockerfiles
 ```

-Some guidelines for contributing to this repo:

-Check out these [guidelines](https://github.com/scollier/Fedora-Dockerfiles/wiki/Guidelines-for-Creating-Dockerfiles) for contributing to this repo.
+Some [guidelines](https://github.com/scollier/Fedora-Dockerfiles/wiki/Guidelines-for-Creating-Dockerfiles) for contributing to this repo.

-If there are some Dockerfiles that are not in the repo, feel free to add them to the [wishlist / todo.](https://github.com/scollier/Fedora-Dockerfiles/wiki/Fedora-Dockerfiles-ToDo)

 We welcome contributions.